XenuCoin/XenuCoin/README.md

 XenuCoin (XNU) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
- - 60 seconds block targets: beat that MinCoin! ;)
+ - 60 seconds block targets
  - 5 000 000 total coins
- - no subsidy within the first 2 days and after approximately 11 years;
+ - no subsidy within the first 2 days and after approximately 9.5 years;
     in between: 1 coin per generated block
  - difficulty retargets every minute
  - currently peers are looked up over IRC only